tammyk7/auction-mvc/web/manila-training/week-3/Week-3-Agenda.md

 Below you will find an outline for each day's material.
 Each bullet point with link to the corresponding file.
 The order listed each day is the order in which you should go through the material.

+** In each day's directory, start with the README file.
+It will outline the order of the articles for the given day or you can use the outline below.

 ## Day 1: Connecting RxJS to React with React-RxJS

 - [Problems Using RxJS with React](Day-1/Problems-Using-RxJS-with-React.md)